kamranahmedse/developer-roadmap/src/data/roadmaps/data-engineer/content/horizontal-vs-vertical-scaling@k_XSLLwb0Jk0Dd1sw-MpR.md

 # Horizontal vs Vertical Scaling

-Horizontal scaling is the process of adding more machines or nodes to a an existing pool in a system to distribute the workload and address increased load.
+Horizontal scaling is the process of adding more machines or nodes to an existing pool in a system to distribute the workload and address increased load.

 By contrast, vertical scaling involves increasing the computing power of individual machines in a system.
 This is achieved by adjusting or upgrading hardware components, such as CPU, RAM, and network speed.